cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 * The TOC MUST approve the addition of the proposed repository to the Working Group's subset.

 Steps
-1. Someone opens two PRs.
-The first PR adds the repo to the [cloudfoundry.yml](../../org/cloudfoundry.yml).
-The second PR adds the repo to the desired Working Group's yaml.
-These PRs should link to each other.
+1. Someone opens a PR that: adds the repo to the [cloudfoundry.yml](../../org/cloudfoundry.yml) and adds the repo to the desired Working Group's yaml.
-2. The Working Group and TOC both approve both PRs.
+2. The Working Group and TOC both approve the PR.
-3. The TOC merges the first PR.
+3. The TOC merges the PR.
-4. Wait for automation to run to create the repo.
-5. The TOC merges the second PR.

 #### Case 2: The TOC wants Working Group A to take ownership of an unclaimed active repository.